 Happy Kids chess program has been specially prepared by Judit Polgár and has been actively in use at Happy Kids since September, 2010!
-For further details please visit Judit Polgár’s website and www.sakkovi.hu
+For further details please visit Judit Polgár’s website and the Chess Palace’s website.

-If you wish to learn chess at home as well, you can download Judit Polgár’s new animated chess teaching application for iPhone and iPad!
+If you wish to learn chess at home as well, you can download Judit Polgár’s new animated chess teaching application, Chessplayground for Windows 8.1 and 10!

 Judit Polgár - Just like these lovely children in Happy Kids’ classroom I was around 5 years old when I started to learn about the pieces on the chessboard.

 Only a few years later, I gained international recognition when I was 9.
 At the age of 12 and 14 I was able to win the boys’ !
 World Youth Chess Championship.
 I was still only 12 when our teenage team, including my two amazing sisters Susan and Sofia, together with Ildikó Mádl, made history at the Olympics.
 We won the first ever Olympic gold medal for Hungary in women’s chess.
 With this triumph the very, very long domination of the Soviet women in the chess Olympiads was broken in 1988.
 We were able to repeat this achievement in 1990.